CALL FOR ENTRIES

 NOTE: IEA reserves the right to reject entries, if necessary, in the interest of safety and ability to handle.

 Please include a sales price for your work, or NFS if you do not wish to sell it.
-IEA requests a donation of 10% of the sale price and the artist will receive 90%.
+PAL will take a commission of 50% on all sales of artwork, so make sure your work is priced accordingly.

 DELIVERY OF ACCEPTED WORK